 A Program Change, often referred to as a Patch Change, is a MIDI message used for sending data to devices to cause them to change to a new program.
+This allows you to tell a hardware or software device which sound to play.
+For example, if your MPD32 is controlling an acoustic drum patch on your DAW, using a Program Change command allows you to easily switch to a percussion patch.

-There are two different types of Program Change messages on the MPD26:
+There are two different types of Program Change messages on the MPD32:

-PROG CHANGE - This event will transmit a regular Program Change message (0-127) to your DAW or an external device, allowing you to switch between 128 different program banks.
+PROG CHANGE - This event transmits a regular Program Change message (0-127), allowing you to switch among 128 different program banks.